acceldata-io/odpdocumentation/Home.md

 Acceldata supports the Open-Source Data Platform.
 To use the Acceldata supported Open-Source Data Platform (ODP), you must install it.
 This documentation explains the installation process of Acceldata Open-Source Data Platform (ODP).

-# Advantages of ODP
+# What is ODP

-* To allow Data driven enterprises to benefit from Open-source data platform software available through various Apache projects and communities.
-* To provide an option to enterprises to continue with their Big Data Hadoop journey without being locked in proprietary platforms.
-* Curate and build a community of enterprise stakeholders around ingestion, storage, compute, and security projects to share best practices.
-* Play an active role in creation and sharing of platform binaries, manageability and monitoring software which allows enterprises to make their open-source ambitions possible.
+* An Open Source Data Platform
+* Alternative to proprietary platform and a monopoly
+* Available to Pulse customers who don’t want to get locked in with a single Vendor
+* 100% Open source - Built and Tested by Acceldata using latest upstream code
+* Same stack Deployed at T-Mobile, AT&T , True Corp, AIS group & PhonePe, HCSC, Freddie Mac

 # ODP Architecture